buoyancy99/MineTorch/tutorials/README.md

   bt.train(model,data)
 ```

-### How to Make Prediction Block?:
+## How to Make Prediction Block:

-For Prediction also we have made a simple block which takes data and model as input and returns model prediction.
+For Prediction also we have made a simple block that takes data and model as input and returns model prediction.

 We can store that model prediction in one variable variable